 The POWs were sent out on work details one was to cut wood for the POW kitchens.
 The two major details were the farm detail and the airfield detail which lasted for years.
 A typical day on any detail lasted from 7:00 A.M. until 5:00 P.M.
 The POWs on the farm detail would have to go to a shed each morning to get tools.
 As they left the shed, the Japanese guards thought it was great fun to hit them over their heads.

-The detail was under the command of “Big Speedo” who spoke very little English.
+The farm detail was under the command of “Big Speedo” who spoke very little English.
 When he wanted the POWs to work faster, he told the POWs “speedo.”
 Although he was known to have a temper, the POWs thought he was fair.
 Another guard was “Little Speedo” who was smaller and also used “speedo” when he wanted the POWs to work faster.
 He also liked to punish the POWs by making them kneel on stones.
 According to camp diaries, the beatings on the detail were severe.

 “Smiley” was another guard who always had a smile on his face but could not be trusted.
 He was the meanest of the guards and beat men up for no reason.
 He liked to hit the POWs with the club.
 Any prisoner who he believed was not working hard enough got knocked over with it.
 Any prisoner who he believed was not working hard enough got knocked over with it.
 Each morning, after arriving at the farm, the POWs went into a tool shed to get their tools.
 As they left the shed, the guards hit them on their heads.

 Other POWs worked in rice paddies.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.